danwbyrne/neo-one-demo/README.md

 ```
 yarn install
 yarn neo-one compile
+yarn neo-one compile --avm --debug
 ```

+check the `neo-one/compiled` folder for output at each compile step.

 ### Functionality
 You can change the output format using various flags.
 By default the compiler will output the `json` format contract/abi.